godotengine/godot-docs/classes/class_file.rst

 - :ref:`bool<class_bool>` **eof_reached** **(** **)** const

-Returns ``true`` if the file cursor has reached the end of the file.
+Returns ``true`` if the file cursor has read past the end of the file.
+Note that this function will still return ``false`` while at the end of the file and only activates when reading past it.
+This can be confusing but it conforms to how low level file access works in all operating systems.
+There is always :ref:`get_len<class_File_method_get_len>` and :ref:`get_position<class_File_method_get_position>` to implement a custom logic.

 .. _class_File_method_file_exists: